bibek-magar/FCM-tester-node/README.md

 # Firebase FCM Notification Sender

-This project demonstrates how to send Firebase Cloud Messaging (FCM) notifications using Node.js and the Firebase HTTP v1 API.
+This project demonstrates  to send Firebase Cloud Messaging (FCM) notifications using Node.js and the Firebase HTTP v1 API.
 The implementation utilizes a service account for authentication and Google APIs for generating access tokens.
 The application securely manages configuration using environment variables.
+This is used to add additional data which is not provided in firebase console.

 ## Prerequisites